-RESIDENCY PETITIONS- Nonresidents may petition the institution for a change of residency classification.
-A person who enters the State of Mississippi from another state and enters a system institution is considered a nonresident.
-Provided, however, that any person who has attained 21 years of age and has thereafter established residency and resided within the State of Mississippi for 12 consecutive months after attaining 21 years of age upon sworn affidavit and other representation, may petition the particular institution for a change of residency classification for the purposes of fees and tuition assessment.
-The institution may make reasonable inquiry into the validity of the petitioner's claim.
-Such petition of change of residency must be made on or before the last day a student may register at a particular institution without penalty.
+Non-residents may petition the University for a change of residency classification.
+A person who enters the state of Mississippi from another state and enters a system institution is considered a non-resident unless the person meets the residency requirements set out in subsection A. Provided, however, that any person who has attained 21 years of age and has thereafter actually established residency as define within subsection A above and resided within the state of Mississippi for 12 consecutive months after attaining 21 years of age upon sworn affidavit and other representation, may petition the particular institution for a change in residency classification for the purposes of fees and tuition assessment.
+The institution may make a reasonable inquiry into the validity of the petitioner's claim.
+Such petition for change of residency must be made on or before the last day a student may register at the particular institution without penalty.